SAP/cloud-security-services-integration-library/token-client/README.md

 `com.sap.cloud.security` package to `DEBUG`.
 Have a look at the [Logging](/java-security/README.md#logging) section for more information on logging for Java EE applications.

 If you need more detailed network data in your logs, you can also enable debugging for your HTTP client.
-:exclamation: Note that this might leak encoded tokens into your logs.
-Use with caution!
 For more information see
 [Apache HTTP Client logging documentation](https://hc.apache.org/httpcomponents-client-4.5.x/logging.html).

+:exclamation:Note that this might leak encoded tokens into your logs.
+Use with caution!

 ### Insufficient performance for token validations or token flows